top of page

 How should I move furniture when painting?

 Use sliders for heavy pieces, shift them to the center of the room, or remove them entirely.
-Cover with plastic sheeting to guard against splatter during the painting process.
+Cover with plastic sheeting to guard against splatter during the painting process and to ensure items are ready to be painted.

 Do I have to remove furniture to paint a room?